aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_15_Azure Sentinel.md

 In this lab, you will complete the following exercise:

-- Exercise 1: Implement Azure Sentinel
+- Exercise 1: Implement Microsoft Sentinel

 ## Lab files: